Incident

 Legal Proceedings

 Ajmal Amir Kasab was tried before the Sessions Court of Greater Mumbai.
 The judgment delivered on May 3, 2010, convicted Kasab on multiple counts including waging war against India, murder, and conspiracy.
-He was sentenced to death and executed on November 21, 2012.
+He was sentenced to death and executed on November 21, 2012, after his appeals were exhausted.

 A Pakistani court indicted seven individuals, including Lashkar-e-Taiba operational commander Zaki-ur-Rehman Lakhvi, in 2009.
 As of 2024, prosecutions in Pakistan remain stalled.
 India and the United States have separately designated Lakhvi under counterterrorism frameworks.